nssharmaofficial/ImageCaption_Flickr8k/README.md

 To train the model run ```main.py```.
 After training the model you can visualize the results on validation data by running ```test_show.py```.
 It will show the image along with the title containing real captions, generated captions and the BLEU score (1 and 2).

+Captions are generated **word-by-word** starting with the SOS token.
+Next predicted word IDs are then being appended for the next LSTM input.

 Model with **B = 32** and **HIDDEN_DIM = 512**: